saieva/saieva.github.io/HowToDoAgile.markdown

 > "How do we do Agile?"

-Here are the recommendations I make, and the approach I've used at multiple companies and with dozens of teams, to instill a culture and establish day-to-day working methods for using Agile.
+Here are the recommendations I make, and the approach I've used at multiple companies and with dozens of teams, to instill a culture and establish the day-to-day working methods necessary for using Agile.

 1. Read the Four Agile Values: [https://agilemanifesto.org][AgileManifestoURL]
 1. Watch the Agile Product Ownership Video (15 minutes): [https://www.youtube.com/watch?v=502ILHjX9EE][AgileProductOwnershipYouTubeURL]